codyngpriest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # This script sets the mode of the file hello the same as olleh’s mode.
 11. Directories
 # This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+12. More Directories
+# This script creates a directory called my_dir with permissions 751 in the working directory.